 Compound protocol and COMP are the DeFi darlings at the moment.
 The protocol consistently finds use in new applications and creates value, and the Compound token is hot with a new kind of crypto investors who seek to capitalize on risk in ways never seen before.
 Many DeFi projects follow suit, but Compound has already made a name for itself in this sphere.

 If you like learning about all things crypto and blockchain, give us a follow on social media of your choice — we’re on Twitter, Facebook, Reddit and Telegram.
-Our team regularly posts educational content, news and price predictions, and puts up fun and insightful updates for everyone to enjoy.
+Our team regularly posts educational content, news and price predictions on our blog and puts up fun and insightful updates for everyone to enjoy.